This article was originally published on edie.net on 8th February 2018.

-For new waste commitments, Eurostar will continue to prevent waste being sent to landfill at stations and is aiming to increase recycling rates.
+For new waste commitments, Eurostar will continue to prevent waste from being sent to landfills at stations and is aiming to increase recycling rates.
 A working group has been set up to focus on reducing plastic uses, while digital technology will build on Eurostar’s current reductions in paper use.
 Again, a 50% reduction has been targeted for 2020.

 Finally, Eurostar is attempting to upgrade its two-star rating from the Sustainable Restaurant Association for onboard and business lounge food and drink to a three-star rating by 2020.